2009 Winnenden shootings: Albertville school shooting

-In the Albertville-Realschule at approximately 09:30 a.m., Kretschmer first began shooting with a 9 mm Beretta 92FS pistol, which he had stolen from his parents.
+In the Albertville-Realschule at approximately 09:30, Kretschmer first began shooting with a 9mm Beretta 92FS semi-automatic pistol, which he had stolen from his parents.
 Eyewitness reports state that Kretschmer started on the first upstairs floor, where he made a beeline for two top-floor classrooms and a chemistry laboratory.
 In the first classroom (Class 9C which was receiving a Spanish lesson), Kretschmer fatally shot five students in the head at close range without warning.
 He then entered the next classroom (Class 10D which was receiving a German speaking lesson), killed two more students, and wounded nine more, two of whom would die of their wounds en route to the hospital.
 As Kretschmer left the room to reload his weapon, the teacher reportedly closed the door and locked it.
 After unsuccessfully trying to shoot off the lock, Kretschmer then moved on to the chemistry laboratory, where he shot and killed the teacher.
 Students escaped Kretschmer by jumping out of windows.
 In the three targeted classrooms, he killed nine students and one teacher.
 He shot most of his victims in the head.
 Kretschmer fired more than 60 rounds at the school.

 The school headmaster broadcast a coded announcement ("Mrs Koma is coming", which is amok spelled backwards) alerting the teachers of the situation; they locked classroom doors.
 This coded alert had been used by German educators after the Erfurt school massacre in April 2002.

-After receiving an emergency call from a student at 09:33 local time, three police officers reached the scene two minutes later and entered the school, interrupting the shooting spree.
+After receiving an emergency call from a student at 09:33, three police officers reached the scene two minutes later and entered the school, interrupting the shooting spree.
 Kretschmer shot at them and fled the building, killing two teachers in the hall as he departed.
 He killed a total of 12 people at the school.
 A quantity of unused ammunition was recovered from the school.
 "It appears the perpetrator may have intended to do far more harm at the school than he managed," said chief criminal investigator Ralf Michelfelder.